sealsystems/seal-state-machine/README.md

 }
 ```

-### Machine.preTransition(preTransitCallback)
+### Machine.preTransition(async preTransitCallback)

-- preTransitCallback(node, transition, payload, callback) - Transition callback.
+- async preTransitCallback(node, transition, payload, callback) - Transition callback (async).
 Node is leaving node, transition
   name is always `preTransition`

-Sets a callback which is always called my the machine before any transition is executed.
+Sets a async callback which is always called by the machine before any transition is executed.

-### Machine.postTransition(postTransitCallback)
+### Machine.postTransition(async postTransitCallback)

-- postTransitCallback(node, transition, payload, callback) - Transition callback.
+- async postTransitCallback(node, transition, payload, callback) - Transition callback (async).
 Node is new entered node, transition
   name is always `postTransition`

-Sets a callback which is always called my the machine after any transition is executed successfully.
+Sets a async callback which is always called by the machine after any transition is executed successfully.

-### Machine.transit(transitionName [, payload], callback)
+### (async) Machine.transit(transitionName [, payload])

 - `transitionName` - Name of transition to execute.
 - `payload` optional The runtime data of the transition.
 If omitted, an empty object will be created.

-- `callback(err, nodeName, payload)` - Is called after transit finished.
-  - `err` Is set when an error occurred
-  - `nodeName` is the name of the new currentNode. `nodeName` may be set even if an error occurred, depending on which part
+Execute a transit (async) and returns the `nodeName`, which is the name of the new currentNode.
-    of the transition failed.
-  - `payload` The resulting transition payload, if no error occurred.

-Execute a transit.

 ### Node.getName()

 Returns name of the node.

-### Node.transition(transitionName, nextNode, executeFunction)
+### Node.transition(transitionName, nextNode, async executeFunction)

 - `transitionName` - Arbitrary name to identify the transition
 - `nextNode` - Name of the node after the transit finished successfully
-- `executeFunction(node, transition, payload, callback)` - The function to execute the transit.
+- `async executeFunction(node, transition, payload)` - The function to execute the transit.
 It is called as member function
   of Machine object.
   - `this` is the Machine instance.
   - `node` is the object of the leaving node.
   - `transition` is the executing transition object.
   - `payload` is the runtime data object of the transition and is passed to all callbacks from `preTransition`
-    to `postTransition`.
+    to `postTransition`..
-  - The `callback` functions when finished executing transition.
-It expects an error object in case the transition failed or null.

 Add a new transition to a node.
 Returns the node object.